yamilvernet/super-simple-js-blockchain/readme.md

 ## Just do it!

-Just run main.js to test it
+Run main.js to test it

     > node main.js